davidgtonge/backbone_query/README.md

 MyCollection.query(
     {tags: { $any: ["coffeescript", "backbone", "mvc"]}},
-    {sortBy: "likes", order: "desc", limit:10, page:2}
+    {sortBy: "likes", order: "desc", limit:10, page:2, cache:true}
 );
 // Finds models that have either "coffeescript", "backbone", "mvc" in their "tags" attribute
 // Sorts these models by the "likes" attribute in descending order
-// Returns only 10 models, starting from the 11th model (page 2)
+// Caches the results and returns only 10 models, starting from the 11th model (page 2)

 MyCollection.query({
   // Models must match all these queries